 Further, each return on Schedule F must reflect the parents' names as registered and their numbers.
 Without this information, no birth can be registered in practice.
 This means that parents must produce their own birth certificates or passes so that their names and numbers can be obtained.
-Many births have remained un-registered because the parties concerned could not produce the information required, either because their births have not been registered or, if registered, could not be traced.
-Every indentured person so introduced into the Colony was assigned an Indenture The children of a marriage between such persons received Number. the combined numbers.
+Many births have remained unregistered because the parties concerned could not produce the information required, either because their births have not been registered or, if registered, could not be traced. indentured person so introduced into the Colony was assigned an Indenture Mumber.
+The children of a marriage between such persons received the combined numbers.
 The third generation received a combined number of already combined numbers.
-Today it has become impossible to trace a person's ancestry by means of his multi-number. fore these numbers no longer serve any practical value.
-The requirements of such numbers imposes undue hardships on those who for some or other reason are unable to produce them.
+Today it has become impossible to trace a person's ancestry by means Therefore these numbers no longer serve of his multi-mumber.
+The requirement of such numbers imposes any practical value. undue hardships on those who for some or other reason are unable to produce them.